Mortgage Prepayment: Escape Mortgage Penalties And Charges

 You will also pay the discharge fee when you prepay your mortgage.
 The discharge fee is paid for preparing and registering the legal documents required to release the lender’s collateral hold on your house when you pay off a mortgage.

-A mortgage assignment transfers mortgage ownership from one lender to another.
 The assignment charge fee is usually between $25 and $330 and is typical when switching your mortgage lenders.

 In general, your prepayment penalty will depend on the following factors: